Callboard

 Class Auditions & Interviews

-Fall 2025 audition sign-ups will be posted here in mid-August.
+Spring 2026 class auditions have been completed.
+Fall 2026 audition sign-ups will be posted here in mid-August.

 General Guidelines & FAQs

-• For Theater 10: Prepare a one-minute speech from a play, film script, or a selection of prose.
+• For Theater 10: Prepare a one-minute speech from a play or film script.
 Memorization of the piece is strongly encouraged.

 After auditions, class rosters will be posted on the TDPS Callboard.
 If you are accepted into a class, the instructor will give you the permission number to enroll in the class.
 No one will be considered for these classes without an audition.